coyorkdow/liteproto/doc/proxy.md

 ## Proxy Reference

-The interfaces are all fat pointers, and they don't store the object.
+All the interfaces are fat pointers, and they don't store the object.
 So an interface can be viewed as a reference to the object which it currently manipulates.
 According to this rule, the `Number` is not an interface, because it doesn't ref another object but stores the value by itself.